joaohenggeler/eternal-wanderer/Source/README.md

 13. If you want to generate the text-to-speech audio recordings, enable `enable_text_to_speech` and install any missing voice packages in the Windows settings by going to `Ease of Access > Speech (under Interaction) > Additional speech settings (under Related settings) > Add Voices (under Manage voices)`.
 Note that just installing the packages isn't enough to make the voices visible to the Microsoft Speech API.
 You can run the following script to generate a REG file that will automatically add all installed voices to the appropriate registry key: `voices.py -registry`.
 Execute the resulting `voices.reg` file and then run the following script to list every visible voice: `voices.py -list`.
 The script will warn you if it can't find a voice specified in `text_to_speech_language_voices`.
 The configuration template lists every language available in the Windows 10 speech menu at the time of writing.
 You can also use the `-speak` argument together with `-list` to test each voice and make sure it works properly.
 Run `voices.py -list -speak all` to test all voices or `voices.py -list -speak "spanish (mexico)"` (for example) to test a specific language.
 If a voice test fails with the error `COMError -2147200966`, you must install that voice's language package in the Window settings by going to `Time & Language > Language > Add a language (under Preferred languages)`.
 You only have to install the text-to-speech feature in each package.

-14. If you want to approve the recordings before publishing them on Twitter, Mastodon, or Tumblr (i.e. if `require_approval` is enabled), you can set the portable VLC version installed in step 6 as the default MP4 file viewer.
+14. If you want to approve the recordings before publishing them on Twitter, Mastodon, Tumblr, or Bluesky (i.e. if `require_approval` is enabled), you can set the portable VLC version installed in step 6 as the default MP4 file viewer.

 15. To publish the recorded videos on Twitter, create an account for the bot, log into the [Twitter Developer Platform](https://developer.twitter.com/en), and apply for elevated access on the dashboard.
 Then, create a new project and application, set up OAuth 1.0a authentication with at least read and write permissions, and generate an access token and access token secret.
 Enter your application's API key, API secret, and the previous tokens into `twitter_api_key`, `twitter_api_secret`, `twitter_access_token`, and `twitter_access_token_secret`, respectively.
 Alternatively, you can set these options to null and place the credentials in the `WANDERER_TWITTER_API_KEY`, `WANDERER_TWITTER_API_SECRET`, `WANDERER_TWITTER_ACCESS_TOKEN`, and `WANDERER_TWITTER_ACCESS_TOKEN_SECRET` environment variables.
 At the time of writing, you need to use the standard Twitter API version 1.1 to upload videos.
 This requires having elevated access and using OAuth 1.0a.
 You also need to use version 2 of the API to create tweets.

 16. To publish the recorded videos on Mastodon, create an account for the bot in an appropriate instance.
 Choose either an instance your hosting yourself or one that was designed specifically for bots.
 Then, go to `Settings > Development` and create a new application.
 While doing so, select the `write:media` and `write:statuses` scopes and uncheck any others.
 Save these changes and copy the generated access token to `mastodon_access_token`.
 Alternatively, you can set this option to null and place the token in the `WANDERER_MASTODON_ACCESS_TOKEN` environment variable.
 Finally, set `mastodon_instance_url` to the instance's URL.
 It's strongly recommended that you enable automated post deletion on your account with a threshold of one or two weeks.

 17. To publish the recorded videos on Tumblr, create an account for the bot and register a new application on [this page](https://www.tumblr.com/oauth/apps).
 Then, go to [this page](https://api.tumblr.com/console) and authenticate using your application's consumer key and secret.
 Agree to any necessary permissions, make sure `OAuth 1.0a` authentication is selected, and click on `Show keys`.
 Enter your application's consumer key, consumer secret, token, and token secret into `tumblr_api_key`, `tumblr_api_secret`, `tumblr_access_token`, and `tumblr_access_token_secret`, respectively.
 Alternatively, you can set these options to null and place the credentials in the `WANDERER_TUMBLR_API_KEY`, `WANDERER_TUMBLR_API_SECRET`, `WANDERER_TUMBLR_ACCESS_TOKEN`, and `WANDERER_TUMBLR_ACCESS_TOKEN_SECRET` environment variables.

+18. To publish the recorded videos on Bluesky, create an account for the bot in an appropriate instance (e.g. [Bluesky Social](https://bsky.social)).
+Then enter either the handle (e.g. `example.bsky.social`) or username (e.g. `user@example.com`) into `bluesky_username`, and the password into `bluesky_password`.
+Alternatively, you can set these options to null and place the credentials in the `WANDERER_BLUESKY_USERNAME` and `WANDERER_BLUESKY_PASSWORD` environment variables.
+Finally, set `bluesky_instance_url` to the instance's URL.
+At the time of writing, Bluesky video support is very recent, meaning this setup might change in the future.

 ### Additional Steps For Remote Machines